 Recurring Diagnostic Revenue.
 Revenues from our proprietary IDEXX VetLab consumable products, our SNAP rapid assay test kits, outside reference laboratory and consulting services, and extended maintenance agreements and accessories related to our CAG Diagnostics instruments are considered recurring in nature.
-For the year ended December 31, 2016, recurring diagnostic revenue, which is both highly durable and profitable, accounts for approximately 72 percent of our consolidated revenue.
+For the year ended December 31, 2017, recurring diagnostic revenue, which is both highly durable and profitable, accounted for approximately 74 percent of our consolidated revenue.